What is calendar practice?

 Answer

 Calendar practice refers to the timelines for discovery, settlement offers, conferences and trial.
-It also covers restoring to calendar when a party has missed a hearing and the judge has issued a judgment.
-Calendar Practice in the New York State Court System requires reading the Civil Practice Law and Rules (CPLR) and state and local court rules.
-Calendar practice is governed by CPLR art 34 and 22 NYCRR 202.1 et seq
+It also covers restoring a case to the calendar when a party has missed a hearing and the judge has issued a judgment.
+The best way to learn about calendar practice in the New York State court system is to read Civil Practice Law and Rules (CPLR) and state and local court rules.
+Calendar practice is governed by CPLR art 34 and 22 NYCRR 202.1 et seq.

 CourtHelp pages on Calendar Practice include: